The Best Chocolate Cake with Chocolate Ganache

 I’m the first to admit that cake mixes can be great because they’re convenient, the results are nearly guaranteed, and they produce moist and light cakes.

-One way in which I kept the cake moist was by adding yogurt, which can be replaced with sour cream if that’s what you have on hand.
-Just don’t use light or diet yogurt or sour cream.
+One way in which I kept the homemade chocolate cake moist was by adding yogurt, which can be replaced with sour cream if that’s what you have on hand.
+Just don’t use light or fat-free yogurt or sour cream.
 Use thicker or Greek-style full-fat yogurt.
 You’re making chocolate cake, not diet food, so forego the watery diet yogurt.

 I also kept the use of baking powder to a bare minimum because I find it dries out cupcakes, muffins, and cakes.
-The recipe uses just enough to give the cake lightness and lift so that it isn’t confused with the denser and flatter chocolate slab that we all know as a brownie.
+This recipe for the best ever chocolate cake uses just enough to give the cake lightness and lift so that it isn’t confused with the denser and flatter chocolate slab that we all know as a brownie.

 Finally, I do love butter and will almost always choose butter over oil in baking; except when baking a cake.
 Oil produces a moister cake in my experience and since all that lovely buttery flavor is going to be masked anyway from the cocoa powder, you’re not giving up anything in the flavor department and gaining worlds in the moisture category by using oil rather than butter.
 A win-win for oil.